Dec 03, 2024

 Justin L. Emeka, Associate Professor of Africana Studies and Theater

-Everett Hardy, Assistant Professor of Africana Studies
+Everett F. Hardy, Assistant Professor of Africana Studies

 Caroline B. Jackson-Smith, Professor of Africana Studies and Theater